|

 are representative of the whole population, and avoid common sources of

 biases (chapter 4, 1 week.)
+II Probability and Inference –

 using the language of probability and the properties of numerical summaries